I'm sooo not good at torturing so i outsource it to stalin

 Departure was imminent.
 I could not afford another week.

 That Tuesday, I worked with uncharacteristic speed.
 My leg, it seemed, had finally decided to heal.
 By my shift's end, the sun remained obstinately above the horizon.
-I realized, in the hindsight, that spring had quietly melted into an early summer.
-I wasn't earlier.
-The days were simply longer.
+I realized, in the hindsight, I wasn't earlier.
+The days were simply longer as spring had quietly melted into an early summer.

 I returned my tools and informed the guard of my customary "small walk."
 He offered a half-hearted nod.
 They had all silently agreed that a disabled prisoner of war poses no flight risk.